 Record video when a PIR detector senses motion

-This example explains how to connect an Axis PIR detector to the camera, and set up the camera to start recording when the detector senses motion.
+This example explains how to connect a PIR detector (normally closed) to the device, and to start recording video when the detector senses motion.

 Required hardware